VinceWak/Labs_0116/module_2/Project_week5/readme.md

 * We are going to use the Kanban board (offline) for this project.
 * We provide you a dataset of real data.
 Thus, there is some probability of having issues there.
 * Examine the dataset for the possible issues
-* Clean the dataset using SQL
+* Clean it if necessary.
+Please note, that it could be that missing data treatment and encoding are not required.
 * Analyze your data using statistics, crosstab, groupby, pivots, and charts.
 * Develop the idea of your dashboard:
  - what exactly you want to show?